TheOdinProject/curriculum/archive/CONTRIBUTING-old.md

 	* If changes are requested, please make the changes in a timely manner.
 After you submit the changes, request another review from the maintainer (top right).

 ## Need Help with Anything Here?
-Please let us know if you require any help doing any of the steps in this guide in our [Discord's contribution-suggestions channel](https://discordapp.com/channels/505093832157691914/540903304046182425).
+Please let us know if you require any help doing any of the above steps in this guide in our [Discord's contribution-suggestions channel](https://discordapp.com/channels/505093832157691914/540903304046182425).